Guillaume-Garrigos/moodlexport/doc/documentation.md

 - `category.savetex(string)` creates a TEX file, containing all the questions of the category, nicely displayed.
 The name of the file is the name of the category by default (spaces and underscores will be replaced with `-`).
 If a `string` is given, the name of the file will be `string.tex`.
 - `category.savepdf(string)` creates a TEX file as above and then compiles it to generated a PDF file.
 - `category.description(string)` Adds a description to the category, which will appear in Moodle.
+- `category.path(string)` by default the category is imported at the root of the class.
+But you might want to order your categories with a tree structure (Moodle allows for subacategories).
+For instance `category.path("Default/main category/subcategory12/)` will ensure that after import you category will be a subcategory of `subcategory12`.
+Pay attention to the final `"/"`!

 #### The Question Class